URBiNAT: Mission, Goals, Methods

 The Healthy Corridor Concept

-The Healthy Corridor is a ‘GREEN ARTICULATION’ designed as a pedestrian walkway or viaduct in the public space to integrate neighbourhoods into the urban structure.
-Each URBiNAT Healthy Corridor will integrate and link diverse NBS developed by project partners, using NBS featured in the URBiNAT NBS Catalogue and appropriate methods and tools for monitoring and evaluation.
+Each URBiNAT Healthy Corridor integrates and links diverse NBS developed by project partners, using NBS featured in the URBiNAT NBS Catalogue and appropriate methods and tools for monitoring and evaluation.

-This will be achieved by focusing on citizens’ well-being in relation to energy, water, food, nature, mobility, participation, behavioural change, digital democracy, social cohesion and the solidarity economy.
+This is achieved by focusing on citizens’ well-being in relation to energy, water, food, nature, mobility, participation, behavioural change, digital democracy, social cohesion and the solidarity economy.

-HEALTHY CORRIDORS, with a customised NBS catalogue, will be co-created and co-planned for the frontrunner and follower cities, testing an innovative and inclusive urban model to regenerate deprived districts, specifically within and linking social housing neighbourhoods.
+HEALTHY CORRIDORS, with a customised NBS catalogue, are being co-created and co-planned in Frontrunner and Follower Cities, testing an innovative and inclusive urban model to regenerate deprived districts, specifically within and linking social housing neighbourhoods.

-Participative-design will be the cornerstone approach in achieving new models of urban development.
-Design thinking processes and methods will underpin the creation of Healthy Corridors with NBS.
+Participative-design is the frontline approach for achieving new models of urban development.
+Design thinking processes and methods underpin the creation of each Healthy Corridors co-creation process.